easegress-io/easegress/doc/plugin_ref.md

 | response\_body\_io\_key | string | The key name of HTTP response body io object stored in internal storage as the plugin output.
 An empty value of the option means the plugin does not output HTTP response body io object.| I/O | Yes | "" |
 | response\_remote\_key | string | The key name of HTTP response remote address stored in internal storage as the plugin input.
 An empty value of the option means the plugin does not output HTTP reponse remote address. | I/O | Yes | "" |
 | response\_duration\_key | string | The key name of HTTP response process time stored in internal storage as the plugin output.
 An empty value of the option means the plugin does not output HTTP response process time. | I/O | Yes | "" |

+> NOTE:
+> it is recommended to configure same `type` option in httpoutput plugin and coordinate httpserver plugin.

+There is defect when use "fasthttp" on "type" option:

+fasthttp client can't detect the server's connection close when in keepalive mode, [see this issue](https://github.com/valyala/fasthttp/issues/189).
+EG use workaround: just retry sending the request on this error.

 ### I/O